-You can revoke your consent to receive the METAV 2020 reloaded newsletter at any time with effect for the future and unsubscribe from the METAV 2020 reloaded newsletter.
+You can revoke your consent to receive the METAV 2022 newsletter at any time with effect for the future and unsubscribe from the METAV 2022 newsletter.
 You can do this by clicking on the link provided in each newsletter or by sending a message to the contact details given in the imprint.

 - E-mail advertising: Art.
 6 a DSGVO

 We use Google Analytics for the purpose of website analysis.
 Google Analytics is a web analysis service of Google Inc. "("Google").
 Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyse how users use the site.
 The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
 However, if IP anonymisation is activated on this website, Google will reduce your IP address within Member States of the European Union or in other countries party to the Agreement on the European Economic Area beforehand.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
 On behalf of the operator of this website, Google will use this information to evaluate your use of the website and to compile reports on website activity.